quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 }
 ```

-This declares 5 the modules that we'll fill in (with implements left as todo for now) and leaves the default hello world main; we'll come back to that too. the `impls` modules is public as it will define a method we would want to expose outside of this crate.
+This declares 6 the modules that we'll fill in (with implementation left as todos for now) and leaves the default hello world main; we'll come back to that too. the `impls` modules is public as it will define a method we would want to expose outside of this crate.
 Let's move next to the `model.rs` module.

 ### **`model.rs`**
 ```rust